 After the (Arcade) Fire

 Not going to lie – winters in Montréal are powerful.
 That doesn’t mean we all just hibernate indoors, but winter here has always inspired the art made here, and with their unparalelled 2004 debut Funeral, Arcade Fire released a rollicking ode to life, death and snow.
 With these lyrics befitting the weather, “If the snow buries my neighourhood […] I’ll dig a tunnel from my window to yours,” this band of local misfits took flight in opener ‘Neighbourhood #1 (Tunnels)’ and didn’t let up for the next 48 minutes.
 Recorded at Hotel2Tango, a now legendary studio in the Mile End under the guiding hand of producer Howard Bilerman (who also plays drums on Funeral), Arcade Fire found the middle ground between GY!BE’s stately orchestrations and chest-beating indie rock.

 The floodgates opened and a multitude of bands gained near-instantaneous world-wide acclaim, international magazines and websites pitching Montréal as the next “It” City.
 Some lasted but a heartbeat—the sorely missed The Unicorns reunited in 2014 for just three more shows, while The Witchies called it quits far too early.
 Others have lasted years, building celebrated discographies and keeping the MTL flames burning.
-Groups like The Besnard Lakes, The Dears, Stars, Plants & Animals, Islands, The Barr Brothers, Patrick Watson, Wolf Parade (and associated projects Sunset Rubdown and Handsome Furs), Metric, Suuns, Timber Timbre and Land of Talk experienced break-out success the world over.
+Groups like The Besnard Lakes, The Dears, Stars, Plants & Animals, Islands, The Barr Brothers, Patrick Watson, Wolf Parade (and associated projects Sunset Rubdown and Handsome Furs), Metric, Suuns, Timber Timbre, Half Moon Run and Land of Talk experienced break-out success the world over.
 Other tested-and-true artists like Basia Bulat and Tegan and Sara re-located to the city and their music’s never been the same.